mrhunsaker/Ts65DnPilots/Manuscript_Draft_Figures/Ts65Dn_ACTB.md

 |**Virji-Babul et al. (2006)**|Impaired complex perceptual discrimination using point light display of human action|
 |**Lam et al. (2009)**|Slower on Fitt's task|
 |**Edgin et al. (2010a)**|Impaired finger sequencing, <i>Intact</i> visuomotor precision, <i>Intact</i> CANTAB SRT|
-<i>**Table X. Brief listing of cognitive and functional deficits in Down Syndrome. table simplified from Edgin et al. (2012).</i>**
+<i>**Table 1.
+Brief listing of cognitive and functional deficits in Down Syndrome. table simplified from Edgin et al. (2012).</i>**

 ##Neurocognitive Testing: Arizona Cognitive Task Battery

 To design a battery of behavioral/neurocognitive tasks that could be presented to individuals with Down Syndrome across a wide age range in a single testing session, **Edgin et al (2010)** developed and validated the Arizona Cognitive Task Battery (ACTB).
-What makes this battery different than others that are available at present (*i.e.*, CANTAB) is that the ACTB has been developed to keep the following issues in mind: when one studies a population with a neurodevelopmental disease, particularly a chromosomal aneuploidy, there is a very real possibility of floor effects confounding task performance.
-In fact, in a number of the tasks in **Table X** above the CANTAB SRM was confounded by floor effects and was thus uninterpretable.
+What makes this battery different than others that are available at present (*i.e.*, Cambridge Neuropsychological Testing Automated Battery (CANTAB)) is that the ACTB has been developed to keep the following issues in mind: when one studies a population with a neurodevelopmental disease, particularly a chromosomal aneuploidy, there is a very real possibility of floor effects confounding task performance.
+In fact, in a number of the tasks in **Table 1** above the CANTAB SRM was confounded by floor effects and was thus uninterpretable.
 Similarly, ceiling effects in the control group should similarly be avoided.
 Also, it is important to account for the potential longitudinal use of a behavioral test battery.
 For example, the chromosomal aneuploidy underlying Down Syndrome predisposes individuals with Down Syndrome to an early onset form of Alzheimer Disease: it would be useful to use a battery such as the ACTB at a number of timepoints to evaluate any cognitive decline or dementing process.
+Additionally, individuals with Down Syndrome show language deficits, limiting the tasks that can be used to test cognitive function without a language confound.
+Finally, and perhaps most importantly, the ACTB was developed with the goal of maximizing the sensitivity to identify effects that are present in Down Syndrome.
+As can be seen in **Table 1**, previous assessment tools have shown a somewhat lackluster ability to consistently identify known deficits in Down Syndrome.

-**Table X** lists the tasks included in the ACTB as originally outlined by **Edgin et al (2010)**.
-These tasks have been either modified from the CANTAB for use in the Down Syndrome population or else specifically developed to test hypotheses about what brain regions are maximally impacted by Down Syndrome.
+**Table 2** lists the tasks included in the ACTB as originally outlined by **Edgin et al (2010)**.
+These tasks have been either modified from the CANTAB for use in the Down Syndrome population or else specifically developed to test hypotheses about what brain regions are maximally impacted by Down Syndrome (*e.g.*, Medial temporal lobe, prefrontal cortex, and cerebellum).

+---

 | Domain/Test | Ability Assessed |
 |---|---|